vishnu803/Multithreaded_TicTacToeServer/README.md

 # Multithreaded_TicTacToeServer
-A multithreaded tictactoe application where players can join the server and enjoy the game!!
+This is a multithreaded tictactoe application where players can join to the server
-## Project Description

-## How to run the project(Include all dependencies)
+## Guidelines to run(Include all dependencies)

+  *Link to video demo :- [Link][https://drive.google.com/file/d/1yhTxNCgkwJjGcMlwsisV_l6FpMAGHMlT/view?usp=sharing]
-## The internal working of your project(Try to explain the theory of your project in this part)
+## Internal working(Try to explain the theory of your project in this part)

-## Your learnings from the project
+## Learnings

-## Description of the additional task you have done
+## Additional task

-## Resources and References